-Article 2.5 (e) Part-time Employees The 4-hour shift minimum shall not apply to this position.
-Article 7.9 Working at Home This article shall not apply to this position.
-Article 8 Hours of Work 8.1 The work week is an average of up to thirty-five (35) hours per week, which shall normally be scheduled up to five (5) consecutive days per week.
+Article 2.5 (e) Part-time Employees

+The 4-hour shift minimum shall not apply to this position.

+Article 7.9 Working at Home

+This article shall not apply to this position.

+8.1 The work week is an average of up to thirty-five (35) hours per week, which shall normally be scheduled up to five (5) consecutive days per week.
 However, through discussion with, and as approved by the immediate supervisor, an employee may be scheduled to work in excess of the normal work week to accommodate travel and responsibilities associated with attendance at assigned functions or events.

-Article 8.5 Workplace Flexibility Workplace flexibility shall not apply to this position.
-Article 9 Shift Differential Shift differential shall not apply to this position.
+Workplace flexibility shall not apply to this position.